davetoland/GithubInspector/README.md

 For an example of Redis caching that I did on a project recently, see the following repo.
 It uses a slightly different mechanism whereby a DelegatingHandler is injected into the Http pipeline, and that intercepts calls to the HttpClient, and checks/updates a cache but it's a similar concept: https://github.com/davetoland/F1Api

+# UPDATE!!

+I found a bit of time on Sunday afternoon to sit down and have another look at this.
+Over the weekend I read about MediatR's pipeline behaviour system, which is essentially the same as a middleware or http pipeline, and in light of what I wrote above I decided I'd implement a Redis cache (albeit with a _fixed_ 1 hour expiration, rather than _sliding_).
+I've added an `IPipelineBehavior` class to intercept the call to the GithubService, this firtly checks the cache, using the owner and repo as a key in redis.
+If it finds a entry, that gets returned.
+If not, the next() delegate is executed and a successul result from that is then added to the cache for next time before being returned back along the pipeline.